 As the kids weight increased, we took off the second child attachment, turned it back into a single stroller and made one child walk while the other rested or napped.
 If cobblestone wasn’t an issue, we would bring our original stroller since it wasn’t as heavy.
 This worked quite well, even if we got some odd looks and befuddled comments.
 “But your child is 5 years old, why can’t he walk?”
 The person was probably thinking, “Those lazy Americans!”
 Well, we like to walk from breakfast until dinner.
 Is that a reasonable expectation for a 4 and 5 year old?
 Of course not.
 Ignore the looks and comments and use it as long as your kids fit in it and can’t walk for an entire day.

 Even if your kids only remember the photos, you will generate some amazing memories and you will develop life-long habits in your children that will make travel with them easy as they get older.
 If you want to be a family that travels extensively, get used to the idea that you are doing it for yourself, not for the kids.
 If they get something amazing out of it, great, but don’t expect it.
 Sometimes kids will randomly say things like, “Wasn’t the ceiling in the Sistine Chapel really cool?”
 On the other hand, I still remember when we asked John where he wanted to go next.
 His answer was an instant and enthusiastic, “Switzerland!”
 Feeling proud of myself for instilling a love of travel, I asked him why.
 His answer was, “They have bunk beds there!”
 Umm.
 Okay.
 I guess we could also go to Ikea.
 Sometimes what they get out of the trip is different from what you get out of the trip.
 It’s okay.
 They are kids.
-Let them enjoy it for their own reasons.
-You can enjoy the trip for your reasons, and as they grow, hopefully their reasons will start to match yours.
+There are pros and cons to travel at each age.
+Let them enjoy their travels for their own reasons.
+You can enjoy the trip for your reasons, and as your children grow, hopefully their reasons will start to match yours.